think-mm/enblog/input/posts/2008/12-18-allah-plays-with-his-souls-part-3.md

 In a footnote Maulana Asad writes,

 > Maulana Asad's comment on 78:38
 > Footnote 18: Lit., the "soul", in the singular but implying a plural.
-This is according to Ibn ‘Abbas, Qatadah and Al-Hasan (all of them quoted by Tabari), the meaning of ar-Ruh in the above context.
+This is according to Ibn 'Abbas, Qatadah and Al-Hasan (all of them quoted by Tabari), the meaning of ar-Ruh in the above context.

 As written in part 1, Maulana Asad completely denies the real existence of any of Allah's Souls (Gabriel or otherwise).
 So he has inserted inside square bracket the word 'human'.